 Because the gap of age is small between other it will give a problem because in long time period if something is not to do the quantity of new smoker will be increase.
 So everyone must cooperate to make sure this problem is not serious in future and try to overcome this problem.

-The graph show about how respondent feel when the smoke from their cigarette is inhaled by other person around them.
+The graph show how respondents feel when the smoke from their cigarette is inhaled by other person around them.
 The graph was including the guilty/feels bad, don’t care, uncomfortable/annoyed by friends, avoid smoking near them and other.

 Refer from this graph we can see that the higher what respondent feel is don’t care (25 respondent) if the smoke from their cigarette is inhaled by other, and the lower uncomfortable/ annoyed by friends and avoid smoking around them (4 respondent).